 What are the benefits of investing in ASB or ASM?

-ASB and ASM are government-backed unit trust funds that offer relatively high returns with no sales charges.
-ASB is for Bumiputera investors, while ASM is open to all Malaysians.
-They provide steady returns with low risk.
+What is ASB and ASM?
+They are government-endorsed unit trust funds with pretty attractive returns and no sales charges.
+One of them is for Bumiputeras and the other one is open to all Malaysians.
+Definitely good steady returns with little risk.

 Are bonds a safe investment?